cloudforet-io/api-doc/notification/v1/notification.md

 ---
-description: Notification is a service that delivers event information generated in SpaceONE to a project or user.Protocol is the definition of “in what way” when Notification is delivered through Channel.
-The created protocol delivers Notification to Project or User through Channel.Notification propagation is not possible with the protocol itself, and must be delivered by setting a channel.Channel is largely divided into Project Channel and User Channel.
+description: Notification is a service that delivers event information generated in SpaceONE to a project or user.
+Protocol is the definition of “in what way” when Notification is delivered through Channel.
+The created protocol delivers Notification to Project or User through Channel.
+Notification propagation is not possible with the protocol itself, and must be delivered by setting a channel.
+Channel is largely divided into Project Channel and User Channel.
 ---
 # Notification